Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/VScode.md

 Universal shortcut key: {kbd}`Command` + {kbd}`Shift` + {kbd}`P`.
 It's a command line-like interface, which will be automatically open with an `>` symbol.

-This symbol is followed by commands that can be entered into various plug-ins.
-If I delete this &gt; Symbol for searchable file locations.
+We can input various plugins command to check their options and settings.
+If you delete `>` symbol, you can search file's location.

 ### My plugins